alexbasista/terraform-tfe-workspacer/README.md

 # terraform-tfe-workspacer
-Terraform module to create and configure a Workspace in Terraform Cloud/Enterprise.
+Terraform module to create and configure a Workspace(s) in Terraform Cloud/Enterprise.

 ## Usage
 ```hcl